chrisvu16/stat155/Project1/Readme.md

 professionals in the tech industry, collected through the website aijobs.net.
 This site allows individuals to submit their job and salary information in a survey-style format, and the dataset is continuously updated.
+The data is already in a csv file, so I just downloaded the raw csv file.
 The dataset includes over 100,000 entries and 11 features.
+The dataset consists of over 100,000 entries and 11 features.
 Each entry represents a single worker’s information for a given year and includes variables such as job title, experience level, salary, etc.

 -   **Observations:** 104,104